You are here

 Principal Quality Standards

-To support districts in their implementation of Senate Bill 10-191, CDE is creating a State Model Evaluation System for principals that aligns with State Board of Education rules.
-Under the model system, principals will be evaluated on seven Quality Standards (download the Principal Quality Standards overview) :
+To support districts in their implementation of Senate Bill 10-191, CDE created a State Model Evaluation System for principals that aligns with State Board of Education rules.
+Under the model system, principals are evaluated on seven Quality Standards (download the Principal Quality Standards overview) :

 - Half of the evaluation will be based on the six professional practice Quality Standards: strategic leadership, instructional leadership, school cultural and equity leadership, human resource leadership, managerial leadership and external development leadership.
 The Quality Standards can be measured using the state-developed rubric that identifies the practices necessary to achieve the standards.

-- The other half of a principal’s evaluation will be based on the seventh Quality Standard which measures the academic growth of the students in their school.
+- The other half of a principal’s evaluation will be based on Measures of Student Learning which measures the academic growth of the students in their school.
 Principals must have a team attribution student growth score and student growth scores that are aligned to their teachers.
-The score on the School Performance Framework would be applicable.

 Principal/Assistant Principal Rubric

 Download the Principal/Assistant Principal Rubric for the current school year.

 Visit our State Model Revisions webpage to view the draft rubric, provide feedback, and register to participate in a focus group.

 The "Measures of Student Learning Guidance" is intended to give districts and BOCES a starting point for determining the 50 percent measures of student learning portion of teacher and principal evaluations.
 CDE is using pilot experience and overall feedback to improve this guidance over time.
 To access, visit the Measures of Student Learning Guidance website.